laursisask/repo-7/README.md

-# Model Download
+# Comfy Model Download

 ## Description

-This package provides a simple way to download pre-trained models from the internet.
+This package provides a simple way to download pre-trained models from the internet to use in your Comfy projects.

 ## Installation